tuxxon/wedeploy.com/node/electric/src/pages/docs/deploy/deploying-liferay-ce/index.md

 ###### <span class="icon-16-star"></span> Pro Tip

-In order for Liferay DXP to work properly on WeDeploy, you need two properties to be set in your custom portal-ext.properties file:
+In order for Liferay Portal CE to work properly on WeDeploy, you need two properties to be set in your custom portal-ext.properties file:

 ```properties
 web.server.protocol=https
 redirect.url.security.mode=domain
 ```

-Otherwise, Liferay DXP won't calculate the URLs properly under our load balancer with HTTPS protocol enabled.
+Otherwise, Liferay Portal CE won't calculate the URLs properly under our load balancer with HTTPS protocol enabled.

 </aside>